sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xbacklight</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Adjust backlight brightness using RandR
+Short desc    : Adjust backlight brightness using RandR
 URL          : https://xorg.freedesktop.org/releases/individual/app/
-Лицензия     : MIT
+License      : MIT
-Описание     : Xbacklight is used to adjust the backlight brightness where
+Descript     : Xbacklight is used to adjust the backlight brightness where
              : supported.
 It finds all outputs on the X server supporting backlight
              : brightness control and changes them all in the same way.
 ```